Dasan McCullough: Indiana

 McCullough joined the Indiana Hoosiers as an early enrollee in January 2022.
 He was named honorable mention All-Big Ten Conference as a true freshman after recording 49 tackles, 6.5 tackles for loss, four sacks, and three passes broken up.
 McCullough entered the NCAA transfer portal following the end of his freshman season.

 Oklahoma

 McCullough committed to transfer to Oklahoma.

+On December 10, 2024, McCullough announced that he would enter the transfer portal for the second time.

+Nebraska

+On December 22, 2024, McCullough announced that he would transfer to Nebraska.

 Personal life

 McCullough's father, Deland McCullough, played running back in the National Football League and the Canadian Football League before entering coaching.
 His grandfather, Sherman Smith, is also a former NFL running back and coach.
 McCullough's older brother, Deland II, plays football at Indiana while his younger brother, Daeh, plays at Cincinnati.